AngryBeaver/beavers-potions/README.md

 # Beaver's Potions
 This module contains 50 additional magical potions for dnd5.
-Most potions are functional when its effects can be expressed programmatically.
+~~Most potions are functional when its effects can be expressed programmatically~~.
+Maybe some potions are still functional but i do no longer have the time to update/upgrade/test em with all those dependencies they rely on.

 ![Foundry Core Compatible Version](https://img.shields.io/endpoint?url=https%3A%2F%2Ffoundryshields.com%2Fversion%3Fstyle%3Dflat%26url%3Dhttps%3A%2F%2Fgithub.com%2FAngryBeaver%2Fbeavers-potions%2Freleases%2Flatest%2Fdownload%2Fmodule.json)
 ![Foundry System](https://img.shields.io/endpoint?url=https%3A%2F%2Ffoundryshields.com%2Fsystem%3FnameType%3Draw%26showVersion%3D1%26style%3Dflat%26url%3Dhttps%3A%2F%2Fraw.githubusercontent.com%2FAngryBeaver%2Fbeavers-potions%2Fmain%2Fmodule.json)